Decay estimates for Beam equations with potentials in dimension three: Introduction and main results

 \subsubsection{The decay estimates of the fourth order Schr\"{o}dinger operators.}

-Recently, there exist several works devoting to the time decay estimates of $e^{-itH}$ generated by the fourth order Schr\"{o}dinger operator $H=\Delta^2 +V$ with a decaying potential $V$.
+Recently, there exists a few of works devoting to the time decay estimates of $e^{-itH}$ generated by the fourth order Schr\"{o}dinger operator $H=\Delta^2 +V$ with a decaying potential $V$.
 Feng et al. \cite{FSY} first proved that Kato-Jensen decay estimate of $e^{-itH}$ is bounded by $(1+|t|)^{-n/4}$ for $n\geq 5$, and $L^1-L^\infty$ decay estimate is $O(|t|^{-1/2})$ for $n=3$ in the regular case.
-Somewhat later, Erdog\u{a}n et al. \cite{EGT19} for $n=3$ and Green et al. \cite{GT19} for $n=4$, proved that the $L^1-L^\infty$ estimates of $e^{-itH}$ is $O(|t|^{-n/4})$ for $n=3,4$ if zero is a regular point, and the time decay rate will be changed as zero energy resonance occurs.
+Somewhat later, Erdog\u{a}n et al. \cite{EGT19} for $n=3$ and Green et al. \cite{GT19} for $n=4$, proved that the $L^1-L^\infty$ estimates of $e^{-itH}$ is $O(|t|^{-n/4})$ for $n=3,4$ if zero is a regular point and first-kind resonance, and the time decay rate will be changed as other kind of zero energy resonance occurs.
 More recently, Soffer et al. \cite{SWY21} proved the $L^1-L^\infty$ estimates of $e^{-itH}$ is $O(|t|^{-1/4})$ for dimension $n=1$ whatever zero is a regular point or resonance.
-It should be emphasized that the different types of zero resonance do not change the optimal time decay rate of $e^{-itH}$ in dimension one just at the cost of faster decay rate of potential.
-In \cite{LSY21} the authors studied the $L^1-L^\infty$ estimates of $e^{-itH}$ in dimension two.
+It should be emphasized that the different types of zero resonances do not change the optimal time decay rate of $e^{-itH}$ in dimension one just at the cost of faster decay rate of potential.
+In \cite{LSY21} the authors have studied the $L^1-L^\infty$ estimates of $e^{-itH}$ in dimension two.

-Furthermore, we also remark that there exist some interesting works \cite{GG21b, EG21} on the $L^p$ bounds of wave operators for $n=3$ and $n>2m$ in the regular case.
-Also see \cite{MWY22} for the $L^p$-boundedness of wave operators of fourth order Schr\"{o}dinger operators in dimension one.
+Furthermore, we mention that there exist many other interesting works on the $L^p$ bounds of higher order wave operators $H=(-\Delta)^m+V$, for instance, see \cite{GG21b, EG21,Erdogan-Green23, EGG23} for $n=3, m=2$ or $n>2m\ge 4$ in the regular case, and refer to \cite{MWY22} and \cite{Galtbayar_Yajima_ArXiv23} for the $L^p$-boundedness of wave operators of fourth order Schr\"{o}dinger operators with zero resonance cases in $n=1, 4$, respectively.